Bereavement Support for Parents and Adults

 There are many other great websites and resources out there to help support you in your grief journey.
 Look at our Resources page to find out more.

-Here is what some professionals say about the support they have received from Edward's Trust
+Here is what some people say about our work

-Edward’s Trust set up a focus group for our victims which guides a large group of bereaved people, that are all at various stages of loss.
-Sue is never afraid to sensitively help and support these families to work through whatever their issues, that are foremost in their minds, at that particular time.
+Edward’s Trust provide much needed, sometimes life-saving counselling support.
+They set up a focus group for our victims which guides a large group of bereaved people, that are all at various stages of loss.

-When a Fatal Road Traffic collision occurs, the emergency services attend the scene and the Police, Fire, Paramedic, Helicopter, Doctors and Hospital staff all do their very best to try and pick up the pieces and make right what has gone so tragically and horrendously wrong but when we have stepped back it is the likes of Sue and the team at Edward’s Trust who pick up the pieces of the families shattered lives and try so hard to make the right for them on an emotionally level.
+When a Fatal Road Traffic collision occurs the team at Edward’s Trust pick up the pieces of the families shattered lives and try so hard to make the right for them on an emotionally level.
 I am always proud to be able to pass on my families to Edward’s Trust as I know they are always in the best of hands.